Cardcaptor Sakura Movie 2: The Sealed Card: Plot

 Sakura and Kero are contacted by Eriol from England, who explains the Nothing was created to balance the positive magic of the Clow Cards with Sakura's own negative magic.
 The Nothing was released due to Sakura changing the cards' power from Clow Reed's to her own, resulting in a part of Tomoeda being erased every time the Nothing steals a card.
 Eriol warns Sakura that when she seals the Nothing card, her greatest feeling at the time, namely her love for Syaoran, will be erased as payment.
 Sakura informs Syaoran, but he concludes the sacrifice is their only option.
 Sakura runs off in tears but is consoled by Yue, the second guardian of the cards and Yukito's true form.
 During another rehearsal, the Nothing attacks the school, injuring Takashi Yamazaki who was to play the lead role opposite Sakura, so Syaoran steps in.

 During the play, the Nothing's power spreads and erases many of Sakura's friends and family.
 Sakura, Syaoran, Kero, and Yue go to the amusement park and battle the Nothing, who erases Kero and Yue.
 Syaoran attacks her on the Ferris wheel but is caught in her destructive spheres and vanishes.
-Sakura pursues the Nothing to the clock tower, where she is stripped of her last cards apart from an unnamed card she created with her own magic after Syaoran left for Hong Kong.
+Sakura pursues the Nothing to the clock tower, where she is stripped of her last cards apart from the Love card she created with her own magic after Syaoran left for Hong Kong.
 Sakura learns that the Nothing collected the cards so she would not be alone anymore, but Sakura promises that she will never be isolated again and seals the Nothing.
 However, the required toll instead comes from Syaoran who tells Sakura he will fall in love with her all over again.

-The Nothing and the nameless card fuse into one, becoming the Hope Card as Sakura tearfully confesses to Syaoran.
+The Nothing and the Love card fuse into one, becoming the Hope Card as Sakura tearfully confesses to Syaoran.
 She is shocked when he replies that he feels the same, discovering that the fusion averted the toll.
 The Nothing's powers are then reversed, reviving Tomoeda and its inhabitants.
 Sakura springs across the reforming clock tower to Syaoran's arms, together at last.